lazerwalker/storyboard/README.md

 Storyboard consists of two parts: a domain-specific language for authors to write stories ((that superficially looks a bit like [Ink](https://github.com/inkle/ink)) and a runtime narrative engine designed to be embedded within a larger game project.

 This repo specifically contains the runtime engine.
-It includes the language compiler as a dependency; that project lives at [https://github.com/lazerwalker-storyboard-lang](https://github.com/lazerwalker-storyboard-lang).
+It includes the language compiler as a dependency; that project lives at [https://github.com/lazerwalker/storyboard-lang](https://github.com/lazerwalker-storyboard-lang).

-There isn't yet good documentation for the language.
-Coming soon!

 ## Why Storyboard?